nathenharvey/chef-essentials/README.md

 ## Known Issues

+### MODULE 05 - Testing Cookbooks

+* The 'cowsay' package is not present in the CentOS container.

-* MODULE 05 - Currently the testing section relies on Docker to assist with the creation of a instance for testing.
+* Currently the testing section relies on Docker to assist with the creation of a instance for testing.
 There have been occasions where Test Kitchen will fail.
 In the even of a failure or an error related to Docker it is often best to restart the docker service.

 ```
 $ sudo service docker restart